cllns/semantic_linefeeds/README.md

 This is a simple tool to convert text into
 [semantic linefeeds](http://rhodesmill.org/brandon/2012/one-sentence-per-line/).

-Rather than having a paragraph formatted as such:
+Rather than having formatting paragraphs to fit an arbitrary line-length,
+like:
 ```
 First, when you do the purely mechanical operations of typing, type so
 subsequent editing will be easy.
 Start each sentence on a new line.
 Make lines